vamsi8500/Controls-And-Audit-Flows/Bottle Necks & Challenges/Bottle Necks.md

 ## Challenges Faced During the Audit

+# Experience Handling Tough SPOCs and Identifying BCP Report Issues

+## Dealing with SPOCs

+The SPOCs I had to deal with were tough.
+It was very difficult to make them understand what the actual requirement was.
+They often refrained from listening to the requirements and unnecessarily escalated matters.

+However, dealing with them helped shape me professionally.
+I've gained a better understanding of how to deal with crucial clients, manage expectations, and communicate effectively under pressure.

+## Major Finding in BCP Reports

+The BCP (Business Continuity Planning) reports furnished by the third party were found to be inaccurate:

+- The **RTO (Recovery Time Objective)** and **RPO (Recovery Point Objective)** timings were misleading.
+- There were discrepancies between the **server downtime and uptime timings** shown in screenshots and the ones documented in the BCP report.

+This inconsistency was identified as a **major finding**, indicating a significant gap in the third party’s reporting accuracy and reliability.

 ### Gathering Evidence from the Auditee (Vendor)
 - Vendors often delay providing necessary evidence, making the audit process time-consuming.